ZohaAshraf/Atari-Breakout/README.md

-**Atari Breakout — x86 Assembly (NASM, DOS .COM)**
+                                                   **# Atari-Breakout**

-A complete recreation of Atari Breakout written entirely in x86 NASM assembly and compiled as a DOS .com executable.
-The game runs smoothly in DOSBox with responsive paddle movement, brick collision detection, layered brick durability, and PC-speaker sound effects for all major events.

-This project showcases low-level game logic, real-time physics, keyboard interrupt handling, and text-mode rendering — all implemented from scratch in real-mode assembly.
-The repository includes full source code, build instructions, screenshots, and a gameplay demo.
+Atari Breakout recreated entirely in x86 NASM assembly and compiled as a DOS .com executable.
+The game runs smoothly inside DOSBox with full paddle movement, brick collision detection, layered brick durability, and PC-speaker sound effects for hits, wall bounces, life loss, and victory.
+This project demonstrates low-level game logic, input handling, real-time ball physics, and text-mode rendering in assembly.
+Includes full source code, build instructions, screenshots, and a gameplay demo video.

-**
-🎮** Key Features**
+                                                  **🎮 Key Features:**

-**Pure x86 NASM Assembly**
+Pure x86 NASM assembly
 Entire game written from scratch using real-mode assembly.

-No external libraries or frameworks.

-**DOS .com Executable**
+                                                **DOS .com executable:**

-Extremely lightweight and fast.

-Runs on DOSBox or real MS-DOS hardware.
+1) Lightweight, fast, and runs on DOSBox or real MS-DOS.

-Smooth Paddle Movement

-Responsive input using direct keyboard interrupt reads.
+2) Smooth paddle movement
+3) Uses keyboard interrupt reading for responsive controls.

-**Real Ball Physics**
+                                               **Real ball physics:**

-Ball bounces off walls, bricks, and the paddle.
+1) Ball bounces off bricks, walls, and the paddle with directional changes.

-Direction changes based on collision angle.

-Brick Durability System
+                                               **Brick durability system:**

-Top row bricks require 2 hits.
+1) Top row bricks require 2 hits

-All other rows require 1 hit.
+2) Remaining rows require 1 hit

-**PC-Speaker Sound Effects**
+                                              **PC-Speaker sound effects:**
 Distinct tones for:
 Brick destroyed
 Wall bounce
 Paddle hit

-Ball lost / game over
+Ball lost

-Game victory
+Game won

-**Retro Text-Mode Graphics**
+                                             **Retro text-mode graphics:**

-Paddle, ball, and bricks rendered using ASCII-style characters.
+Draws paddle, ball, and bricks using simple ASCII-style characters.

-Clean visual layout inside the DOS text screen.

-**Optimized for DOSBox**
+                                             **Optimized for DOSBox:**

-Stable timing for consistent gameplay.

-Accurate keystroke reading.

-Efficient update loop.

-**Well-Structured Source Code**

-Organized into routines for:

-Drawing

-Input

-Physics

-Collision

-Sound
+Fast gameplay loop, clean timing, and accurate key handling.

+                                             **Well-structured source:**
+Functions for drawing, sound, input, physics, and collision.

-🕹️** How to Play**
+                                                  **🕹️ How to Play** Controls
-Controls

-Left Arrow → Move paddle left
+Left Arrow **→** Move paddle left

-Right Arrow → Move paddle right
+Right Arrow **→** Move paddle right

-ESC → Quit the game
+ESC **→** Quit the game

-**Objective**
+                                                  **Objective:**

-Break all the bricks without letting the ball fall below the paddle.
+Break all the bricks without letting the ball fall below your paddle.

-Gameplay Overview
+                                              **How Gameplay Works:**

-The ball launches automatically at the start.
+The ball launches automatically and begins moving across the screen.

-Hit bricks to destroy them and clear the board.
+Hit the bricks with the ball to destroy them.

-Missing the ball ends the game.
+If you miss the ball and it goes below the paddle, the game ends.

-Destroy all bricks to win — a victory sound is played.
+When all bricks are removed, you win and a victory sound is played.